UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanDetailInvoiceDetail.md

 `func (o *UnibeeApiBeanDetailInvoiceDetail) HasUserId() bool`

 HasUserId returns a boolean if a field has been set.

+### GetUserSnapshot

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetUserSnapshot() UnibeeApiBeanUserAccountSimplify`

+GetUserSnapshot returns the UserSnapshot field if non-nil, zero value otherwise.

+### GetUserSnapshotOk

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetUserSnapshotOk() (*UnibeeApiBeanUserAccountSimplify, bool)`

+GetUserSnapshotOk returns a tuple with the UserSnapshot field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserSnapshot

+`func (o *UnibeeApiBeanDetailInvoiceDetail) SetUserSnapshot(v UnibeeApiBeanUserAccountSimplify)`

+SetUserSnapshot sets UserSnapshot field to given value.

+### HasUserSnapshot

+`func (o *UnibeeApiBeanDetailInvoiceDetail) HasUserSnapshot() bool`

+HasUserSnapshot returns a boolean if a field has been set.

+### GetVatNumber

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetVatNumber() string`

+GetVatNumber returns the VatNumber field if non-nil, zero value otherwise.

+### GetVatNumberOk

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetVatNumberOk() (*string, bool)`

+GetVatNumberOk returns a tuple with the VatNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVatNumber

+`func (o *UnibeeApiBeanDetailInvoiceDetail) SetVatNumber(v string)`

+SetVatNumber sets VatNumber field to given value.

+### HasVatNumber

+`func (o *UnibeeApiBeanDetailInvoiceDetail) HasVatNumber() bool`

+HasVatNumber returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)